TABLE OF CONTENTS

 The 12V trigger output on WiiM devices, rated at 220 mA, can be connected to an audio system such as an amplifier or an audio video receiver with a 12V trigger input.

-When the WiiM device starts to play a music, it raises the voltage on the 12V trigger rail, signaling the connected audio system to power on.
+When the WiiM device starts to play music, it raises the voltage on the 12V trigger rail, signaling the connected audio system to power on.
 This reduces the time it takes for the audio system to activate and start outputting audio to your speakers.

 When the WiiM device enters standby mode, it lowers the trigger's voltage, signaling the connected audio system to return to standby.
+You can adjust the standby mode duration to control when the trigger voltage is lowered.

 The response of the connected audio system may vary depending on the manufacturer's design.
 For example, some amplifiers may have their own timeout settings.